hikashi/multi-robot-rrt-exploration-noetic/README.md

 This would serve as a self-contained package for the exploration module using simulation for the turtlebot.
 This is tested on buntu 20.04.03LTS with ROS Noetic.

-Portion of the code with Python 2 has been updated to Python 3.
+**Portion of the code with Python 2 has been updated to Python 3.**
-The
+**Note that the outcome might differ than the original calculation.**

 credit to hasauino for creating the RRT exploration packages.